Hydropower and Biodiversity: DOE Funds $6.3 Million for Advancing Fish Passage Technologies

 5. University of California, Davis' White Sturgeon Passage Assessment: This laboratory research initiative focuses on evaluating the safe turbine passage of White Sturgeon populations.
 It aims to provide valuable insights to turbine designers, operators, and fish regulators, striking a balance between renewable energy production and biodiversity protection.
 (Award: $875,000)

-6. University of Massachusetts Amherst's D-Cylinder Fish Ladder Evaluation: Situated in Hadley, Massachusetts, this project aims to address the limitations of existing fish ladder designs by researching and developing the D-cylinder ladder.
+6. University of Amherst's D-Cylinder Fish Ladder Evaluation: Situated in Hadley, Massachusetts, this project aims to address the limitations of existing fish ladder designs by researching and developing the D-cylinder ladder.
 Tailored to accommodate various East Coast fish species, it is intended to reduce construction and maintenance costs while improving fish migration.
 (Award: $758,517)

 These projects were carefully selected under the Water Power Technologies Office's “Advancing Fish Passage and Protection Technologies” funding opportunity, underscoring the DOE's commitment to responsible and sustainable energy development.